HIAHIA-catbus/CLCluster/README.md

 This will run CLCluster with the test dataset in `test/`.

-Results include raw data downscaling results `CESC_features.csv`, cancer subtype clustering results `CESC_cluster.csv`, subtype KM images `CESC_KM.png`, subtype TSEN visualization images `CESC_TSEN.png`.
+Results include:
+Raw data downscaling results `CESC_features.csv`.
+The low-dimensional embedding is generated after inputting the original dataset into the contrastive learning module.

+Cancer subtype clustering results `CESC_cluster.csv`.
+CLCluster divides CESC into four subtypes

+subtype KM images `CESC_KM.png`, subtype TSEN visualization images `CESC_TSEN.png`.
+The KM analysis result of CESC was significant (p=0.0387), which indicates that there are significant survival differences among the four subtypes identified by CLCluster.
+The results of TSNE show that the patients corresponding to the four subtypes identified by CLCluster can be clearly distinguished in terms of spatial characteristics.

 The results will be in `out/`.

 We provide the preprocessed data and model clustering results of all other cancers in the [data/CLCluster](https://www.synapse.org/Synapse:syn64598517/files/).